Shame Therapy & Guilt Therapy

 You Do Not Have to Untangle This Alone

-If you are a high-achieving woman navigating shame, boundary guilt, cultural expectations, and identity-level self-criticism, therapy can offer a steady, relational space to explore these patterns with care.
+If you are a high-achieving person navigating shame, boundary guilt, cultural expectations, and identity-level self-criticism, therapy can offer a steady, relational space to explore these patterns with care.

 Frequently Asked Questions About Shame Therapy